-an order which was founded with the purpose of pacifying the Guelph and Ghibelline factions.
+the Jovial Friars), an order which was founded with the purpose of pacifying the Guelph and Ghibelline factions.
 Loderingo and Catalano ruled Bologna twice and in 1266 they were appointed to rule Florence.
-They failed in their task though, and because of this Dante put them among the hypocrites damned to listlessly walk along wearing gilded lead cloaks - in his Divine Comedy.
-The outer part of the tower is characterized by narrow windows and an architrave door with selenite corbels surmounted by a halfcircular pediment with a brick arch.
+They failed in their task though, and because of this Dante put them among the hypocrites - damned to listlessly walk along wearing gilded lead cloaks - in his Divine Comedy.
+The outer part of the tower is characterized by narrow windows and an architrave door with selenite corbels surmounted by a half-circular pediment with a brick arch.

-4. Galluzzi Tower (30 m)

-Corte de' Galluzzi.
+4. Galluzzi Tower (30 m) Corte de' Galluzzi.
 1

 Corte Galluzzi keeps showing to this day how it happened that the most powerful families occupied public land and built fortifications on it in order to best protect the buildings they lived in.
 Sure enough, the tower, the houses, the warehouses, the stables, the well and also the family chapel used to look onto the courtyard, or curia.
-The early door of the Galluzzi tower can be clearly seen up over 6 m off the ground: the towers were born as fortifications, therefore the entrance was commonly built above the ground level; in the eventuality of an attack, the floorboards
+The early door of the Galluzzi tower can be clearly seen up over 6 m off the ground: the towers were born as fortifications, therefore the entrance was commonly built above the ground level; in the eventuality of an attack, the floorboards on the entrance story used to be removed.
+A chronicle from the second half of the 15th century accounts of the love-story between Virginia Galluzzi and Malatesta, member of the rival family of Carbonesi: the brothers of the girl discovered their secret marriage and killed them both making it look like a double suicide.

-5. Lambertini (25 m) and Ramponi (25 m) Tower

-Piazza Re Enzo and via Rizzoli.
-8
+5. Lambertini (25 m) and Ramponi (25 m) Tower Piazza Re Enzo e via Rizzoli, 8

 The Lambertini tower house, commissioned by one of the most important families in the city, was built in the first half of the 12th century and given to the Municipality in 1294.
 The most famous member of this family is Cardinal Prospero, who was one of the five popes from Bologna, and took up the pontifical name Benedict XIV (1740-1758).
-More difficult to locate is the Ramponi tower; standing between via Rizzoli and via Fossalta and long turned into a shop, it lacks the characteristic selenite blocks at the base which have been removed as early as the 18th century.
+More difficult to locate is the Ramponi tower; standing between via Rizzoli and via Fossalta and long turned